Mouth cancer survivor Kelly recalls her experience - a true story

-Today is Kelly’s birthday, and she has a lot to celebrate!
-Every year her young daughter, sister and family share in her happiness that her cancer diagnosis was made in good time.
+Kelly has a lot to celebrate!
+Every year, on her birthday, Kelly’s young daughter, her sister and family, share in her happiness that her cancer diagnosis was made in good time.
 Mouth cancer survivor Kelly shared her story with me.

 Kelly hopes her story will encourage other people to check for symptoms and take action because, without checks, not everyone is as fortunate.

 I learned Kelly is:

 - Brave – she knew she had to be for her daughter.

 - Appreciative – grateful for the support of her family and the skills of her medical team.